Visit to Bell Labs Shannon Conference April 2016

 To get a feel for the importance of this conference, watch this 5 minute video on The Shannon Limit.

 Presentations were held in the Hamming Auditorium in the main building of Bell Labs and demos were held in other parts of the building.
 Morning coffee, lunch, dinner and the Human Digital Orchestra were held in tents adjoining the Auditorium which gave a festive air.
-See page 15 in this pdf file for an overall diagram of the tents, auditorium and patio location of the Shannon unveiling.

 For a visual feel for the conference and its benevolent atmosphere, watch this eight minute YouTube Video.